When rugby players are tackled, are they allowed to roll forward a few times? Or backward toward their teammates? And what about the tackler?

 Multiple Rolls After A Tackle

 You’ll rarely see a professional player roll over and over on the ground.
 This is akin to crawling forward for a few yards.
-It’s simply not allowed.
+It’s simply not allowed (as long as the referee spots it!).

 It’s more likely to be seen by beginner players at youth level.
 The referee will blow the whistle and give a clear explanation as to how the player has infringed.